abinit/abinit/doc/tutorial/compilation.md

     Also note that in the configuration file it is possible to use **shell variables** and reuse the output of external tools using [backtick syntax](https://unix.stackexchange.com/questions/48392/understanding-backtick/48393)
-    as is *\`nf-config --flibs`* to reduce the amount of typing and have a configuration file that can be easily reused in other contexts.
+    as is *\`nf-config --flibs`*.
+    This tricks allow us to reduce the amount of typing and have configuration files that can be easily reused in other contexts.

 ```sh